pivotal/docs-tas-adapter/install.md

     ```
 ## <a id="configure-tbs"></a>Configuring Tanzu Build Service to work with the Application Service Adapter

-In order to stage applications, we need to create the following secret and service account in the `cf` namespace created by the Application Service Adapter install package, along with kpack resources that provide the Paketo cloud-native buildpacks and Ubuntu Bionic stack.
+In order to stage applications, we need to create the following secret in the `cf` namespace created by the Application Service Adapter install package.

 1. Create the image registry secret for TBS: